ozansousa/Xpt-2046-driver-for-raspberry-pi/README.md

 4. Run python /home/[your username]/touchmodule/touch_ctr.py
 5. Paste python /home/[your username]/touchmodule/touch_ctr.py & into /etc/rc.local

+If touch is inverted try to change the flipped parameter in touch_ctr.py

 Tested with ILI9488 display and xpt2046 touch chip, should work on any display with touch.